Usavich: Additional characters

 Zrzolov is the owner of the tower venue of season 3, in which he is the main antagonist.
 He is usually seen with his two mistresses.
 He is rich, greedy, narcissistic, and an exhibitionist.
 Throughout the season he tries to kill Kirenenko and take his money.
 Zrzolov is wanted with a reward of 1,000,000 Rubles.
-During the last episode, he was portrayed to be the one who had killed both Kirenenko and Killnenko by entrapping them in a warhead with a bait of sneakers, and blasting them off sky high where the warhead explodes, although Kirenenko doesn't seem to remember this.
+During the last episode, he was portrayed to be the one who had killed both Kirenenko and Kirunenko by entrapping them in a warhead with a bait of sneakers, and blasting them off sky high where the warhead explodes, although Kirenenko does not seem to remember this.